storpool/addon-vnctoken/README.md

 ## Usage

 With the default configuration the service is listening on localhost, port 2644.
-The endpoint URL is http://localhost:2644/RPC2
+The endpoint URL is http://localhost:2644/RPC2.

-The XMLRPC endpoint is serving the following methods:
+The XMLRPC endpoint is serving the following methods via both POST and GET requests:

 ### one.vm.vnctoken